GIGA-AnimalGenomics-BLV/Public/PIC/R/README.md

 ## R: tagContamination()

-Cross-contaminations between libraries as well as non-specific amplification of genomic positions happen in next-generation clonality sequencing datasets.
-These need to be filtered out before comparing samples.
-We define four categories:
+Cross-contaminations observed in next-generation clonality sequencing datasets mainly results from carry-over during the sequencing process itself.
+Recurrent IS due to contamination need to be filtered out.
+We define three categories of IS:

 1. **UNIQUE:** IS found in only one individual
-2. **NON-SPECIFIC:** IS found in > ``nonSpecific (%)`` of the sequenced libraries
-3. **ENTROPY**: IS found in different individuals and not NON-SPECIFIC.
+2. **ENTROPY**: IS found in different individuals and not NON-SPECIFIC.
 The actual 'owner'/sample of these IS can be retrieved.
 	* *ENTROPY_RECURRENCE:* The IS is mainly detected in one individual.
 	* *ENTROPY_ABUNDANCE:* The IS is abundantly detected in one individual.
-4. **UNCERTAIN:** IS found in several individuals but with too little information to retrieve the actual 'owner'.
+3. **UNCERTAIN:** IS found in several individuals but the information is not sufficient to assign the IS to its 'owner' with confidence.

 UNCERTAIN and NON-SPECIFIC IS are excluded from further analysis.
 To detect such IS we use the following function: